 Fig. 4 The ELL2 MM risk allele increases ribosomal gene expression. a To explore the downstream effects of reduced ELL2 function, we first calculated the correlation between ELL2 and other genes in the Swedish-Norwegian mRNA-sequencing data.
 Here, ELL2 showed significant correlation with a large set of genes.
 Enrichment analysis revealed an over-representation of positive correlations among multiple gene sets related to ribosomes biogenesis and function, including ribosomal protein coding genes (RPGs) and the SEC (see also Supplementary Table 6). b Enrichment analysis of correlation between the ELL2 MM risk allele and gene expression in the same dataset identified RPGs and other gene sets related to ribosomes.
-This enrichment was in the direction of the ELL2 risk allele, which confers lower ELL2 expression (see also Supplementary Table 7). c Similarly, analysis of ELL2 CRISPR-Cas9 knockout (KO) L363 cells showed an upregulation of RPGs and other gene sets related to ribosome is and function, effects in the same direction as the ELL2 MM risk allele. d Finally, similar changes were seen in mouse MPC1 plasmocytoma cells treated with shRNA against either ElL2 SMM risk allele confers additional changes in gene expression, including an increased expression of genes involved in ribosomal biogenesis, possibly as a compensatory reaction
+This enrichment was in the direction of the ELL2 risk allele, which confers lower ELL2 expression (see also Supplementary Table 7). c Similarly, analysis of ELL2 CRISPR-Cas9 knockout (KO) L363 cells showed an upregulation of RPGs and other gene sets related to ribosome biogenesis and function (see also Supplementary Tables 8 and 9), i.e., effects in the same direction as the ELL2 MM risk allele. d Finally, similar changes were seen in mouse MPC1 plasmocytoma cells treated with shRNA against either Ell2 vs GFP.
+These data support that, in addition to the effect on ELL2 itself, the ELL2 MM risk allele confers additional changes in gene expression, including an increased expression of genes involved in ribosomal biogenesis, possibly as a compensatory reaction